Discover Argentina's Secrets

 Road trips in Argentina can involve long journeys on roads of varying quality and often without phone signal in between towns; let someone know where you are headed before you set off in case of a breakdown.
 Some remote destinations require a 4WD vehicle.

-Be blinded by the Salinas Grandes
+Visit the Salinas Grandes

 Bolivia has the Salar de Uyuni, Chile has the Salar de Atacama, and Argentina has the less well-known, but no less spectacular Salinas Grandes.